Contact Information

 Picture of a tractor with feed

 Feed costs represent 40 to 60% of the total cost of producing milk on dairy farms in the US.
 Prices paid for purchased commodities or forages greatly impact feed cost and farm profitability.
 Dairy farmers have little control over these prices, especially when purchased on the immediate market.
 Current prices for commodities reflect changes in supply and demand due to US and global weather patterns, international purchases, and usage of commodities by ethanol production, all of which are outside a farmer’s control.
 However, efficient usage of these commodities and forages on-farm and minimizing feed wastage or shrink are under a farmer’s control and greatly impact a farm’s profitability.
-In this two-part series, we will examine areas within a feeding program where farmers can reduce feed shrink and better utilize money spent for feed ingredients.
-The first article of the series will specifically examine:
+In this article, we will examine areas within a feeding program where farmers can reduce feed shrink and better utilize money spent for feed ingredients.
+This article will specifically examine:

 • Monitoring and Evaluating Commodity Usage on Farm